Dieter Kunzelmann: Kommune 1

 Kunzelmann was one of the founders of Kommune 1 in 1967.
 In the late 1960s a series of militant and terrorist events were staged in West Berlin.
 Starting in autumn 1969 and continuing throughout the winter of 1970, 14 explosions have been recorded.
 Historians are arguing to this day, about whether Kunzelmann as key operator of the Far Left in West Berlin is to blame for instigating these acts of terrorism.
 Kommune 1 was a communal living group, that engaged in political opposition by means of lifestyle.
 Kunzelmann engaged the political Far Left with his critique of middle-class sensibility.
 Kommune 1 was staged initially in the home of Hans Magnus Enzensberger, and moved on to the apartment of Uwe Johnson.
 The biographer Aribert Reimann claims that Kunzelmann considered sexuality merely a "utopian reference point" and that sexual liberation was not possible in the given social circumstances.
 This logic was conveyed by Kunzelmann in long sessions of "self-criticism", known as Psycho-Amoks, and K1 residents were expected to take mandatory pledges of polygamy.

 Tupamaros West-Berlin

 At the end of the 1960s he was one of the leaders of the Tupamaros West-Berlin, which carried out bombings and arsons.
 He was arrested in July 1970 and served five years in prison for those activities.

-Alternative Liste
+Alternative List

 From 1983 to 1985 he served in the Berlin state parliament as a member of the Alternative List (now Alliance '90/The Greens).

-Activism in recent time
+Later years

 In 1997 he was sentenced to a year in prison for throwing an egg at the mayor of Berlin, Eberhard Diepgen.
 He went into hiding for two years, reappearing to serve his sentence in 1999.